piersholt/wilhelm-docs/README.md

 E85|Z4|2002 - 2008||✅
 E87|1 series|2004 - 2013||✅

-MINI and Range Rover (early L322) implementations are not covered owing to lack of familiarity.
+MINI and Range Rover (early L322) implementations are not discussed.

 ## Terminology